Spaceship Warlock: Reception

 Spaceship Warlock was a commercial success on the Mac.
 Inside Mac Games reported in April 1993 that Warlock had sold over 20,000 copies and was the best-selling CD-ROM title for Macintosh.

+Macworld inducted Spaceship Warlock into its 1991 Game Hall of Fame in the Best CD ROM Game category.
+Macworld said that Saenz and Sparks had created "a dazzling multimedia science-fiction novel that tips its hat to pulp classics while showing us the way to the future" and praised the game as "the best expression of cyberpunk available in any medium".

 Computer Gaming World in 1992 reported that the game's "interactive movie experience is close enough that we hear credible reports of Macintosh users buying CD-ROM players just to be able to run Warlock".
 The magazine praised the game's graphics and sound, stating that "there is a good reason why [it] is among the top-selling CD-ROM titles of any genre".
 While noting the long load times and "spongy, wobbly" combat interface, it wrote that "the richly rendered scenes, objects and character that one searches, opens, pilots, converses with or fights against ... can convey the sensation of another reality".
 In 1993 the magazine called it "still one of the best" Macintosh CD-ROM products.